-After being introduced by Mrs. Lawrence F. Abbott, Alexander Woolcott, formerly dramatic critic of the New York Times, now of the New York Herald, spoke before the members of the Women's Club, at the Inn, on Monday afternoon.
-March 4.
-His subject was "Behind the Scenes," and he treated it humorously and with an intimate knowledge of the drama asstage folk.
-He spoke only a little of the literal scenes behind the stage, but dwelt upon the association of George C. Tyler producing the plays of Eugene O'Neill and also those of C'Henry He told in detail of the production of the literal scenes.
-He told in detail of the production of the dramatization of the O'Henry stories and of the stage life of Minne Maddern Fiske.
+After being introduced by Mrs. Lawrence F. Abbott, Alexander Woolcott, formerly dramatic critic of the New York Times, now of the New York Herald, spoke before the members of the Women's Club, at the Inn, on Monday afternoon, March 4.
+His subject was "Behind the Scenes," and he treated it humorously and with an intimate knowledge of the drama and stage folk.
+He spoke only a little of the literal scenes behind the stage, but dwelt upon the association of George C. Tyler in producing the plays of Eugene O'Neill and also those of O'Henry.
+He told in detail of the production of the dramatization of the O'Henry stories and of the stage life of Minnie Maddern Fiske.